abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 To search only on current directory and another one below it, put -2
 $ l -2

-To search for only from 3rd ply from current up to 5th
+To search in current directory for **src/dev** only within 3rd ply to 5th
 $ l -3-5 src/dev

-to search only from 5th ply of current directory until the last, under src/dev dir. relative to PWD, of size between 40 and 50 kibibyte inclusively:

-$ l -5- -s40-50 src/dev

-can be navigated by way of one-line multiple paths such as absolute followed by relative path
+can be navigated by one-liner having multiple paths such as absolute followed by relative path

 $ l /qt/\*/\*/core/\*\*/meta  usr/src/\*.c   tmp/\*.o var/\*.etc